grafana/grafana/docs/sources/datasources/aws-cloudwatch/_index.md

 Grafana ships with built-in support for CloudWatch.
 Add it as a data source, then you are ready to build dashboards or use Explore with CloudWatch metrics and CloudWatch Logs.

-This topic explains queries, templates, variables and other configuration options specific to this data source.
+This topic describes queries, templates, variables, and other configuration specific to this data source.
 For instructions on how to add a data source to Grafan, refer to [Add a data source]({{< relref "../add-a-data-source.md" >}}).
 Only users with the organization admin role can add data sources.

 > **Note:** If you have issues setting up the data source and Grafana is returning undescriptive errors, then check your log file (try looking in /var/log/grafana/grafana.log).